mechfish/aws-ci-demo/README.md

   until they start passing ELB health checks.

-- If the instances fail ELB health checks, or their local health checks, they will be terminated as the CloudFormation update fails and rolls back, and the old instances will remain in production the entire time.
+- If the instances fail ELB health checks, or their local health checks, the CloudFormation update fails and rolls back.
+The new instances are terminated, and the old instances remain in production.

-- The instance-local health checks are implemented in a `/usr/local/bin/healthcheck` script, which gets installed and run at boot time by CloudFormation's `cloud-init` and `cfn-init` systems.
+- Instance-local health checks are implemented by a `/usr/local/bin/healthcheck` script, which gets installed and run at boot time by CloudFormation's `cloud-init` and `cfn-init` systems.
 This health check looks for a running `nginx`, and uses